 The hexadecimal cluster takes a cue from the number frequency ordering and moves the F to the home row index finger.
 That led to a simple ordering of the remaining hex characters, beginning with A in F’s former position.
 The G (a Vim command) completes the serendipitous alphabetical order!

-the dotfiles* also contain a BEAKL Wi-b variant whose only difference is the swapping of the B and V keys a la BEAKL Bi..
+a BEAKL Wi-b variant whose only difference is the swapping of the B and V keys a la BEAKL Bi can also be found in the dotfiles*..

 *The BEAKL Wi-b sources are not actively maintained, hence, the BEAKL Wi sources should be modified instead with the V-B key swap.